tangly-team/tangly-os/src/site/website/readme.md

 ## Introduction

-The *docsy* theme was custmomized to support specific needs of the tangly OS documentation static website.
+The *docsy* theme was customized to support specific needs of the tangly OS documentation static website.

 ## Footer